Taifuun1/Pistoleros-Of-Santa-Rose/Docs/Dialogue/Jailbreak.md

 A "Okay, buddy!
 If it's a gunfight you want, it's a gunfight you'll get!"<br>
 MA "We will dance <i>la danza de la muerte</i> under the moon and the stars, <i>alguacil!</i>"

-### After the fight
+### During the fight

+The crew is pinned down against the Feds
+G "We can't hold out here for long!
+The Feds got us pinned down!"<br>
+W "We need a distraction!
+Somethings gotta give!"<br>
+MO "...I..."<br>
+MO "I can blow up the office in the courtyard!
+Maybe that will create enough chaos."<br>
+W "Works for me!
+Go for it!"<br>
+MO "I...
+I need time to set up the explosives."<br>
+MA "We'll provide <i>fuego de supresión!</i>"<br>
+A "Cover me!
+I'm going in!"<br>
+W "Ahhh, fuck that."<br>
+Aiyana runs in, while the rest of the gang provides covering fire<br>
+Walker hides behind cover<br>
+Aiyana is hit in the leg<br>
+A "Aaaaaahhh!"<br>
+G "I'm gonna help her!
+Cover me!"<br>
+MA "Walker!
+We need your gunslinging skills!"<br>
+Gwyneth manages to drag Aiyana out of troubles way
+G "Are you hurt?"<br>
+A "My... leg..."<br>
+MO "I got the explosives in place."<br>
+W "Blow it up!"<br>
+Morrison blows up the jail office<br>
+Scene switches<br>
-LK and TF are fighting
+LK and TF are fighting<br>
 LK "Give up now, bandit.
 There's only one way this is going to end for you."<br>
 TF "I ain't gon' give up nuth'in', pardner!
 Taste lead!"<br>
 LK "You criminals are all the same.
 All you know how to do is shoot and kill."<br>
 LK "You should learn some manners, dirtbag."<br>
 TF "You looking down on me all uppity, huh?
 A true man knows big talk ain't some virtue!"<br>
 TF "You got no morals to stand on, yuppie!
-We have morals, and pride in the West!"<br>
+We have rules, and pride in the West!"<br>
 LK "Morals?
 You hicks sleep with the horses more than you do with your wives."<br>
 LK "Don't lecture me about morals."<br>
 TF "We don' look down on folk round here, pardner!
 If you got the gutts and the wits to carve a life for yourself, West gives what it will."<br>
-TF "You get them fancy dresses and mansions for free!
-You didn't work for nuttin'!"<br>
+TF "You get them fancy dresses and mansions for nuthin'!
+You didn't work a single day in your life!"<br>
-The Pistoleros manage to get a breather, by blasting down a wall that caused a large dust cloud A "Texas, we managed to blast the courtyard office!
+The Pistoleros manage to catch a breather, by blasting down a wall that caused a large dust cloud A "Texas, we managed to blast the courtyard office!
 It's time to get out of here!"<br>
 TF "I got to teach this flatfoot a lesson in manners!
 I ain't goin' nowhere!"<br>
 MA "This isn't what I had in mind for a fiery night, <i>señorita!</i><br>